 IBM Spectrum LSF is a batch scheduler that allows users to run their jobs on Livermore Computing’s (LC) Sierra (CORAL) high performance computing (HPC) clusters.
-IBM Cluster System Manager (CSM) is the resource manager for the Sierra systems.
+IBM Cluster System Management (CSM) is the resource manager for the Sierra systems.

 This document is intended to present the basics of Spectrum LSF.
 For the complete guide to using LSF, see the on-line user manual.

 An HPC cluster is made up of a number of compute hosts, each with a complement of processors, memory, GPUs, and burst buffers (burst buffer technology).
 Spectrum LSF refers to compute nodes as hosts.
 The user submits jobs that specify the application(s) they want to run along with a description of the computing resources needed to run the application(s).

-The processing units on hosts are the cores.
 With the advent of Simultaneous Multithreading (SMT) architectures, single cores can have multiple hardware threads (sometimes known as hyper-threads).
-The processing elements are generically called a CPU.
-For systems without SMT, a CPU is a core.
-For systems with SMT available and enabled, a CPU is a hardware thread.
+The processing elements are generically called a core.

 The Batch Scheduler and Resource Manager